Kaxuo/powerplant-coding-challenge/README.md

 - Clone or download the repository (if you download it, don't forget to extract it)
 - In a terminal , Move to the root folder of the repository
 - type the command "dotnet run"
-- You can now make a post request at "https://localhost:8888/productionplan"
+- You can now make a POST request at "https://localhost:8888/productionplan"
+- You can make a POST request with programs such as POSTMAN
 - Make sure the body/payload is sent along with the POST request
+- Make sure the body/payload is sent as a json
 - Make sure the body/payload fits the model (an example is provided below, you can just copy paste it and change the values)
 - You will get the power needed on each powerplants to fullfill the load